 You can get a glimpse of his commitment to low fees in the level of Bogle’s own personal wealth and aversion to luxury.

 When he died in January 2019, despite the vast number of assets in Vanguard, he was worth around $180 million.
 A very wealthy man for sure, but modest compared to hedge fund managers or private equity barons.
 Nonetheless he’d created more returns for more investors than any other manager in history.

 Although it’s called ‘passive’ investing, the truth is you usually still have a few choices to make when you index.
 But passive investing lets you broaden out those choices to big questions like: “Do I believe in the US economy?” or “Do I think the stock market overall is worth investing in?”

 By picking a particular index, you might focus on a certain region, which can affect your returns, especially if it contains fewer globalised companies.
 If you pick a Chinese index fund and the Chinese economy slumps or rises, you’ll feel the impact relative to the global market.

 You also select the asset classes you want to track.
-The most well-known indices are for stocks, like the FTSE 100 or S&P 500.
+The most well-known indices are for stocks, like the UK 100 or S&P 500.
 But there are also indices that track bonds, property or other assets.